 Summer squash is low in calories and is a good source of nutrients such as Vitamin C and potassium.
 If you grow summer squash and have a large amount that you want to preserve, the USDA advises that you should do so by freezing it.
 You can also dry them in an electrical dehydrator or by using another dehydration method. if you like canning, you will need to pickle summer squash and then can it.

-The USDA does not currently recommend that you can mashed or pureed winter squash.
-The research necessary to develop a safe method of canning squash that has been mashed or pureed, has not been done.
+The USDA does not currently recommend that you can mash or pureed winter squash.
+The research necessary to develop a safe method of canning squash that has been mashed or pureed has not been done.
 The USDA recommends that squash be cut into cubes that are one inch thick for processing.
 If you have already pureed squash and are now interested in preserving it, freezing is the method that is recommended by the USDA.

 Pureed or mashed squash tends to have variations in viscosity that make it difficult to ensure that all of the squash is receiving the same amount of heat.
 This means that a portion of the puree could be sufficiently heated while another portion could remain at temperatures that are low enough to allow the botulism bacteria to thrive.